agorf/jot/README.md

 ## Command hooks

-All commands support "pre" and "post" hooks, i.e. arbitrary scripts that are executed before and/or after each jot command (see [Commands](#commands))
+All [commands](#commands) support "pre" and "post" hooks: arbitrary scripts that are executed before and/or after each command.

+Command-agnostic hooks are also supported at `$JOT_HOOKS/pre-all` and `$JOT_HOOKS/post-all`.
+These run before and/or after any command and have the command name passed to them as `$1`.

+The hook execution order is:

+- `pre-all`
+- `pre-edit` (or any other command)
+- `post-edit` (or any other command)
+- `post-all`

-One possible use of hooks is to automatically add changes to a [Git][] repository and push them to a remote (e.g. for backup and synchronization):
+One possible use of hooks is the following example that automatically adds changes to a [Git][] repository and pushes them to the remote.
+This way you can have your notes backed up and synchronized:

 ```shell
 #!/usr/bin/env bash